fastify/fastify-compress/README.md

 ## Usage - Decompress request payloads

-This plugin add a `preDecoding` hook that decompress the request payload according to the `content-encoding` request header.
+This plugin adds a `preParsing` hook that decompress the request payload according to the `content-encoding` request header.

 Currently, the following encoding tokens are supported: